 | ACADEMICS | Majors & Minors | Biotechnology

-Combined BS/MS Program in BiotechnologyThe Five Year Combined BS/MS in Biotechnology is open to eligible students and consist of three graduate courses (10 credits) that count toward both degrees.
-These three courses are Biotechnology and DNA (BI 921), Tissue Culture (BI 927), and a graduate elective.
-Also, students begin a research project in the Spring semester of the fourth (senior) year.
-Application requirem requirements include a minimum of 3.0 GPA, two letters of recommendationand the GRE.
+Combined BS/MS Program in BiotechnologyThe Five-Year Combined B.S./M.S. in Biotechnology is open to eligible students and consist of three graduate courses (10 credits) that count toward both degrees.
+These 3 courses are Biotechnology and DNA (BI 921), Tissue Culture (BI 927), and a graduate elective.
+Also, students begin a research project in the spring semester of the 4th (senior) year.
+Application requirements include a minimum of 3.0 GPA, two letters of recommendation, and submitting GRE scores.